YourFriendlyNeighbourhoodNavalArchitect/Semantic-Segmentation-of-Marine-Biofouling-using-Deep-Learning/README.md

 ### 2. Marine 2025 Version

 * **[Link to Folder](./Marine-2025/)**
-* **Description:** This folder contains an enhanced and refined version of the project, building upon the foundational work of the Diploma thesis, potentially for ongoing research or a future publication targetted around 2025.
+* **Description:** This folder contains an enhanced and refined version of the project, building upon the foundational work of the Diploma thesis, as part of Marine 2025 Conference publication titled "A Novel Application of Attention U-Net for Marine Biofouling Classification and Segmentation".
 * **Improvements over Stage 1:**
     * Refined architecture for improved accuracy.
     * Expanded dataset and elaborate data augmentation techniques.